Haxor44/yolo/README.md

 # Stage 1 Using Ansible and Vagrant
 This repository provides a solution to automate the provisioning of  resources using vagrant and the subsequent configuration of these resources using vagrant and Ansible and is triggered from a single Ansible playbook or using vagrant up.

-# Stage 2 Implementation of Ansible And Terraform
-This repository provides a solution to automate the provisioning of cloud resources using Terraform(optional) and the subsequent configuration of these resources using Ansible, all triggered from a single Ansible playbook.

 ## Prerequisites
 ### Before you begin, ensure you have the following installed on your local machine: